Chip and Pepper

-Chip and Pepper Foster are identical twin businessmen from Winnipeg, Manitoba, Canada. co-owners of Chip & Pepper California.
-They are former hosts of their own NBC series, Chip and Pepper's Cartoon Madness.
+Chip and Pepper Foster are identical twin businessmen from Winnipeg, Manitoba, Canada.
+The co-owners of Chip & Pepper California, they are former hosts of their own NBC series, Chip and Pepper's Cartoon Madness.

 Chip and Pepper's Cartoon Madness

 At a peak in their popularity, the Foster brothers appeared on a Canadian TV station, singing "Chip and Pepper: get hip or get out!"
 The footage came into the hands of NBC's head of entertainment, Brandon Tartikoff, who decided to give them a Saturday morning cartoon show.
 In fall 1991, Chip and Pepper's Cartoon Madness debuted.
 The new addition to NBC's animated line-up included sketches and interviews, but old cartoons such as Casper and Captain Caveman took up most of the airtime.
 The show lasted one season before NBC dropped its animated block altogether in 1992.